tawaship/Pixim-createjs-core/README.md

 # @tawaship/pixi-animate-core

-"pixi-createjs-core" is a module for processing the content published by Adobe Animate with "[pixi.js](https://github.com/pixijs/pixi.js)".
+A module for processing the content published by Adobe Animate with "[pixi.js](https://github.com/pixijs/pixi.js)".

 **This plugin is a core module, not intended to run alone.**